droul09/nmap_rest_api/README.md

 4. Validate some other resources, `kubectl get deployments` - you should see two deployments,  `kubectl get svc` - you should see mongo and nmap-api-svc, `kubectl get pv` - you should see the mongo-pv persistant volume list as bound
 5. The output of `kubectl get svc`, should have localhost under the External-IP column

-Optional: If you would like to build the image locally
+Optional: If you would like to build the image locally for local testing
 1. Navigate to the nmap_api directory
 2. Run `docker build -t nmap_api-python:1.0.0 .`
 3. Once the docker build completes, you should be able to see the nmap_api-python:1.0.0 image via `docker images`
-4. `docker network create nmap_api-net`
+4. `docker network create nmap_api-net` - creates a bridge network, allowing communication between nmap-api container and mongo container
-5. `docker run --name=mongo --rm -d --network=nmap_api-net mongo`
+5. `docker run --name=mongo --rm -d --network=nmap_api-net mongo` - run the mongo container
-6. `docker run --name=nmap_api-python --rm -p 5000:5000 -d --network=nmap_api-net drouleaufsa/nmap_api-python:1.0.0`
+6. `docker run --name=nmap_api-python --rm -p 5000:5000 -d --network=nmap_api-net nmap_api-python:1.0.0` - run the nmap_api-python container, exposing port 5000

 **ARM-based MAC users**:
-If you are on an ARM-based MAC you will likely some some different behavior in the nmap api service because the service was for the linux/amd64 platform not the linux/arm64/v8 platform.
-However, do not fret.
+If you are on an ARM-based MAC you will likely experience some different behavior in the nmap api service because the service was built for the linux/amd64 platform not the linux/arm64/v8 platform.
+However, do not fret!
 There is a workaround with Docker Desktop to ensure you don't miss out on the fun!
 You will need to change two settings:
 - General > Enable `Use Virtualization framework`
 - Features in development > Enable `Use Rosetta for x86/amd64 emulation on Apple Silicon`
 - Restart Docker Desktop